HEERA ALAYA

 [Laughs] No.

-Do you have time to listen to music in the hours you drive alone, or does your mind think of other things—like a to-do list?
+Do you find time to listen to music during your solitary driving hours, or does your mind drift toward other thoughts, like a to-do list?

 We do have time, but we focus on concentrating on the job.
-We must train ourselves to block out things because people might walk across the street as we drive.
+We must train ourselves to block out distractions, because people might unexpectedly cross the street while we’re driving.
 Safety is a priority.

 How do you manoeuvre huge packages, like a large refrigerator?

-We have to be able to lift 100 pounds on our own.
+We must be able to lift 100 pounds on our own.
 When the package is too heavy to carry, we use our handcarts.
-And if we are taking it up a floor minus elevators, we need help.
+And if we have to carry them up a flight of stairs without an elevator, we certainly need assistance.

-In the 19 years at your job, have you delivered anything odd?
+In your 19 years on the job, have you ever delivered anything unusual?

 Shawn, I have observed you over the years; your pleasant demeanour is inspiring.